-MUSIC-15 Popular Music in the US
+MUSIC-15 Popular Music in the US 3.0 units

 A survey of popular music in the United States from about 1850 to the present.
 Covers American Civil War songs, ragtime, blues, jazz, songwriting, musical theater, country music, Latin music styles, rock, and current trends.
 Not open to students with credit in HUMAN 15.